Bauer Research funds a lab-to-leash program to save laboratory dogs lives

 Dr. Sysel leads the BRF team in publishing a comparative oncology study which examines biomarkers in dogs and cats which translates to human cancer as well.
 The study entitled "Immunohistochemical quantification of the cobalamin transport protein, cell surface receptor and Ki-67 in naturally occurring canine and feline malignant tumors and in adjacent normal tissues" was published in the scientific journal Oncotarget (ranked top 6% of oncology journals).

-Read about the use of cobalamin-specific proteins as potential biomarkers to help diagnose, stage and monitor treatment response which may be used to direct NO-Cbl therapy.
-Click on the link below:
+Read about the use of cobalamin-specific proteins as potential biomarkers to help diagnose, stage and monitor treatment response in cancer which can also be applied to neurologic diseases regarding deficiencies in one-carbon metabolism.

 2015 American Association for Cancer Research (AACR) Meeting held at the Pennsylvania Convention Center Philadelphia, Pennsylvania.
 The study was sponsored by the American Kennel Club Canine Health Foundation, Winn Feline Foundation and Blue Buffalo Foundation for Cancer Research.